 What Is a CLIA Number?

-In the good ol' days, a travel agency's main bread and butter was its airline ticket sales and an ARC number was an absolute necessity for any travel agency.
-When travel agent commissions were cut in the late 1990s and the internet came around, many travel agencies started focusing on sources of income beyond airline tickets.
-(Learn more about how much travel agents make and how travel agencies make money.)
+In the good ol' days, a travel agency's main bread and butter were its airline ticket sales.
+These days, an ARC number was an absolute necessity for any travel agency.
+But when travel agent commissions were cut in the late 1990s and the internet came around, many travel agencies started focusing on sources of income beyond airline tickets.

 What is a CLIA Number?